jt14den/swc-tt-lecture-notes/02-novice.md

         * main purpose: to guide by telling both instructor and learner what to focus on
         * not pass or fail
         * e.g. a music teacher might ask a student to play a scale very slowly to see if she is breathing correctly and if not correct
-        * secondary purpose is to prepare learners for summative assessments: don't test what wasn't in the lesson
+        * another purpose is to prepare learners for summative assessments: don't test what wasn't in the lesson
+        * v. important in telling learners what they don't know - something that is often hard for learners to determine (mass study - cramming, rereading, highlighting)
         * any examples?

 * For us, we are **mostly concerned** with formative assessments